 3. RAD Studio

 RAD stands for Rapid Application Development Studio, among the industry’s most powerful rapid application development suites.
-And it is used for visually building GUI-intensive, data-driven end-user applications for native Windows and .NET.
+It is used for visually building GUI-intensive, data-driven end-user applications for native Windows and .NET.
 RAD Studio.

 It includes Delphi, C++Builder, and Delphi Prism.
 Therefore, it enables its users to deliver applications up to 5 times faster.
 In addition, it can be cross multiple Windows and database platforms.